*Dates for the next edition will be announced in the autumn*

 About Mountains of the Merfynion

-- Registration and briefing will be in the afternoon/evening of Thursday August 31st 2023 at Wild Carrot Wheels in the Cotswold Water Park
+- Registration and briefing will be in the afternoon/evening of Friday 5th September 2025

-- The route is just over 900 kilometres with 16,000 metres of climbing
+- The route is around 730 kilometres with 14,000 metres of climbing

 - This is a single-stage unsupported ultra-endurance event